 Car renting is a common way for travelers to navigate their way around new cities.
 You can enjoy the same too, even as a handicapped if you travel to a country or city where handicapped car renting is a common feature already.

 Thankfully, there are wheelchair-accessible vehicles across many European countries and cities.
 This means that you can easily access and rent wheelchair-accessible vehicles that are user-friendly, secure, and safe.
-Many of the companies offering this service also have a well-trained staff that will help you find the right handicapped car rental for you.
+Many of the companies offering this service also have well-trained staff that will help you find the right handicapped car rental for you.
 In the UK, for instance, companies may allow the collection and delivery of wheelchair-accessible cars for hire across the mainland.

 - Lowered floors